Jimmybeggar/git/README.md

-Hi nice to see the sun today
+Hi nice to see the sun toda